Whistleblower News & Articles

-The False Claims Act was originally passed by Congress during the administration of President Abraham Lincoln in 1863 to combat rampant fraud by contractors to the Union Army and help the federal government recover federal funds stolen through that fraud.
+The False Claims Act was originally passed by Congress in 1863 during the administration of President Abraham Lincoln.
+The FCA aimed to combat rampant fraud by contractors to the Union Army and help the federal government recover funds stolen through that fraud.
 The legislative record recounts examples of crooked contractors who defrauded the Union Army by selling it sick mules, lame horses, sawdust instead of gunpowder, sand instead of sugar, rye instead of coffee, defective muskets and pistols, and rotted ships hidden under fresh paint.
 Such fraud not only cost the government money, it endangered troops.

 Over the years, however, the 1943 amendments proved to have gone too far the other way, hamstringing whistleblowers who had useful information and discouraging them from coming forward, to the detriment of the public fisc.
 During the 1980’s, at the height of the Cold War and with record levels of spending on national defense, outrageous stories of abuse and fraud by military contractors emerged, including the famous (or infamous) tales of $400 hammers, $600 toilet seats, and $7,600 coffee makers.
 Congress turned to amending the law once again.

 The mortgage fraud, banking fraud and other ills of the market became the impetus for another bipartisan effort to mold the False Claims Act to the changing times.
-The 2009 amendments, known as The Fraud Enforcement and Recovery Act of 2009, were signed into law by President Obama, and gave additional resources to law enforcement for fighting fraud and abuse and strengthened the FCA.
-The enactment of the Patient Protection and Affordable Care Act in 2010 (“Obamacare”) brought further much needed amendments to the FCA, including a uniform statute of limitations for retaliation claims, codifying that kickbacks were per se violations of the Act, and the circumstances in which overpayments not timely returned to the government constitute a violation of the FCA.
+President Obama signed into law the 2009 amendments, known as The Fraud Enforcement and Recovery Act of 2009.
+These amendments gave additional resources to law enforcement for fighting fraud and abuse and strengthened the FCA.
+The enactment of the Patient Protection and Affordable Care Act in 2010 (“Obamacare”) brought additional needed amendments to the FCA, including a uniform statute of limitations for retaliation claims, codifying that kickbacks are per se violations of the Act, and the circumstances in which overpayments not timely returned violate the FCA.